franzbecker/gradle-lombok/README.md

 Note that the hash code is only used for the second issue this plugin addresses: the simplification of IDE support.

-## Simplifying IDE support
+## Simplifying Eclipse IDE installation

 The project Lombok website states:
 > NOTE: You'll still need to download lombok, or doubleclick on the lombok.jar file downloaded by maven / ivy / gradle, to install lombok into your eclipse installation.

-When using Lombok in teams with no automated IDE provisioning this is quite a pain.
+When using Lombok in teams with no automated Eclipse provisioning this is quite a pain.
 Every developer has to retrieve the JAR, verify its integrity (some won't) and call `java -jar lombok.jar`.

 This plugin adds a task called `installLombok` to your Gradle build that uses the dependency that has already been added to the compile-only scope, verifies its integrity using SHA-256 and finally invokes the main class of the JAR.
 This greatly simplifies the described process for each developer on the team.